 New Parking Permit Program areas may be established on predominantly residential streets by application as here.
 Under this program, preferential parking would be established on certain street areas.
 To establish a parking permit program, residents must opt in, subject to the following restrictions:

 a.
-Street must be predominantly residential, as determined by the City Manager or his designee.
+Street must be predominantly residential, as determined by the City Manager or thier designee.

 b.
 Parking occupancy in the general area must be at least 75% during peak parking hours.

 c.
 A petition form, provided by the City, must be signed by 66% or more of eligible households and businesses in live-work buildings, and submitted to the office of the City Manager.
 Odd- and even-numbered sides of each block must file separate petitions.